DaveWhiteh/bobbing-apples/README.md

 </details>

 + At the footer of each layout will be simple text and a github icon that links to the developers github page.
 The text 'Contact the Developer' will link to a modal that pops up, allowing the user to send feedback about suggestions and improvements about the game.

+---

+## Future Features

++ To include a 404 page that allows for better user experience.
+Should something go wrong with a broken link, then it would be better for the user to be sent to a page that has the identifiable branding of the game with a link that gets them back to the start.

++ To include an extra layout within the game that comes after the start.
+This layout will show more options allowing the user to choose different phonics phases, giving the user's a more variety of options.

++ To include more sets within the game, this coincides with the adding of the phases.
+Currently the game only offers phase 3 set 6.
+There are actually multiple sets within phase 3, so having more phases will also mean more sets.